NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 .. note::

-  A reduced cooling setpoint can be specified for summer months when ceiling fans are operating.
+  A reduced cooling setpoint can be specified for months when ceiling fans are operating.
   See :ref:`hvac_control` for more information.

 HPXML Pools & Hot Tubs